John Boutté

 John Boutté (born November 3, 1958) is an American jazz singer based in New Orleans, Louisiana, who has been active since the mid-1990s.
-He is known for diverse music style that goes beyond jazz to R&B, gospel, Latin, and blues.
-He is the younger brother of the jazz and gospel singer Lillian Boutté, and a relative of legendary cartoonist George Herriman.
+He is known for a diverse music style that goes beyond jazz to R&B, gospel, Latin, and blues.
+He is the younger brother of the jazz and gospel singer Lillian Boutté, and a relative of cartoonist George Herriman.

 Life and career

 Boutté was born into a 7th Ward Creole-Catholic family in New Orleans.
 Exposed to the local culture such as Mardi Gras parades and jazz funerals since childhood, Boutté also grew up listening to R&B music of Stevie Wonder, Marvin Gaye and the like.
 He played trumpet and cornet in marching bands in his junior high and high school days.
 During this time, he also formed an a cappella group and sang on the streets.